OrthoFinder/RECUR/docs/installation.markdown

   ```
   When you run `make install USE_CONDA=false`, a prompt message will pop up on your terminal and ask your permission to use or create a `~/local/bin` under your home directory.
 If `y`, IQ-TREE and RECUR binaries will be saved in that directory on completion of the installation process.
 If `n`, you will need to provide a name of the directory you wish to create or use relative to your home directory.

-  Please note that even if RECUR has a IQ-TREE binary shipped with it, running `make install USE_CONDA=false` will reinstall IQ-TREE to `~/local/bin` if you do not have IQ-TREE installed globally.
-If you already have IQ-TREE installed globally, the isntallation of IQ-TREE will be skipped.
+  Please note that even if RECUR has an IQ-TREE binary shipped with it, running `make install USE_CONDA=false` will reinstall IQ-TREE to `~/local/bin` if you do not have IQ-TREE installed globally.
+If you already have IQ-TREE installed globally, the installation of IQ-TREE will be skipped.
 The same as RECUR.
 By default, `make install USE_CONDA=false` will install the latest version of IQ-TREE and RECUR.
 If you wish to override your older version of those two softwares, you can run `make install USE_CONDA=false FORCE=true`.

   You can also utilise the Makefile to only update the IQ-TREE binary.
 Running `make install_iqtree3 USE_CONDA=false FORCE=true` will only force to install/update the IQ-TREE binary inside the `~/local/bin`.
 If you have `sudo` access, you can also run `make install_iqtree3 USE_CONDA=false FORCE=true SYSTEM_WIDE=true` to install IQ-TREE inside `/usr/local/bin`.
 The default IQ-TREE version is `3.0.1`.